bartbutenaers/node-red-contrib-button-events/README.md

 When the value of a button changes (high or low), this node will determine the kind of even that has happened:
 + A single click
 + A double click
++ A triple click
++ A quadruple click
 + A long press (i.e. keeping the button pressed)
 + A single click followed by a long press
++ A double click followed by a long press
++ A triple click followed by a long press

 Physical buttons can be read in many different ways, but a common case for Node-RED is (via an optocoupler) to the GPIO input pin of a Raspberry Pi:
 + Use a pull-up resistor to make sure the (idle) signal is `1`, and the button can pull the signal to `0` (gnd).